Emzykings/Emzykings/README.md

 ## Hi there 👋

-<I'm Ashinze Emmanuel, a Machine Learning Engineer and Data scientist passionate about turning data into meaningful insights and impactful solutions. 🤖📊
+I'm Emmanuel Adeitan, a Machine Learning Engineer and Data scientist passionate about turning data into meaningful insights and impactful solutions. 🤖📊

 🚀 As a data wizard, I spend my days exploring the endless possibilities of machine learning algorithms and diving deep into data analysis.
 From predictive modelling to natural language processing, I love unravelling hidden patterns in data. 🧙‍♂️📈